Spoozilla/devastator/README.md

 # devastator

-./devastator [optional flags] -d <lt>device<gt>
+./devastator [optional flags] -d device

-Flags:
+Flags:<br>
--0 Perform an additional final zero pass
+-0 Perform an additional final zero pass<br>
--c <count> Performing multiple passes
+-c <count> Performing multiple passes<br>
--h Return something approximating help
+-h Return something approximating help<br>

 A <i>quick</i> and <i>dirty secure</i> drive scrubber for FreeBSD but with minor tweaks should be usable anywhere sensible.

-Quick, because it's faster than /dev/random
+Quick, because it's faster than /dev/random<br>
-Secure, because it's less likely to be defeated than /dev/zero Dirty, because it's a bit slapdash
+Secure, because it's less likely to be defeated than /dev/zero<br>
+Dirty, because it's a bit slapdash<br>

 It scrawls over your entire disk with a blowfish generated pile of pseudorandomness.
 A one time key is generated from urandom and a stream of